 We affirm the trial court's judgment in part and reverse it in part.
 Having overruled Cummins's first, second, third, fourth, and seventh issues, and having overruled her fifth issue in part, we affirm the trial court's judgment as to the award of actual damages and exemplary damages for Lollar.
 We also affirm that portion of the trial court's judgment ordering Cummins to remove from the internet the web pages and defamatory statements specified in the judgment.
-Having sustained her fifth issue in part, we reverse that part of the trial court's judgment permanently enjoining Cummins from making similar statements in the future.

-126Tex.
+&lt;sup>126Tex.
 Civ.
 Prac. & Rem Code Ann. § 38.001 (West 2015).

-127See MBM Fin.
+&lt;sup>127See MBM Fin.
 Corp., 292 S.W.3d at 666 (holding that because the court rendered a take-nothing judgment on the plaintiff's breach of contract claim, the party could not recover attorney's fees based on a breach of contract claim under civil practice and remedies code chapter 38).